Kidizens Robotics Program: Robotizens

 Our Robotizens 2015 Winter/ Spring program will comprise of two 9-week learning sessions in which children (ages 8-12) will meet once a week and work hands-on with the latest generation of LEGO Robotics.
 The program will run from January-May and is taught by one of the most experienced Robotics instructors in the Bay area, Steve Putz.

 Students work in small teams and build a variety of robot projects using LEGO Mindstorms NXT 2.0.
 These projects provide an opportunity to study construction methods, principles of physics and science and basic concepts of engineering, such as connected systems, motorized machines, levers, gears, pulleys, speed/torque, stress testing, and more.

 In this class, students receive instruction and work with a partner to design, build and program a robot using the LEGO Mindstorms NXT robotics system.
-The students will learn how to program the robots to perform tasks, use sensors, and solve a series of fun challenges.
+The students will learn how to program to robots to perform tasks, use various sensors, and solve a series of fun challenges.
 In addition, we use FLL challenges that enhances the understanding of these principles and offers programming experience at a higher level.
 They will gain experience from practice lessons and then work on a set of challenges consisting of missions from past FIRST LEGO League seasons (http://firstlegoleague.org/ch

 Robotizens is lots of fun, excitement, creativity and learning all wrapped into one!

 Spring Session I (January 9th – March 13th): In continuation of our city-related themes, we’ll be focusing on the Power Puzzle challenge in the first Spring session – students build and program a robot to perform missions on a table-top playing field made of LEGO elements, with challenges related to the theme of Energy, such as installing a hydroelectric dam, wind turbines, power lines and a solar panel, planting trees, mining uranium, and transporting fuel.